SB01 Manual Superlative™

 Sequencer

-The SB01 features a digital sequencer capable of storing and playing up to 256 steps.
+The SB01 features a digital sequencer capable of storing and playing up to 256 steps in different creative patterns.

 Tempo Control